MMUF Director Armando Bengochea

-Armando Bengochea became Program Officer and Director of the MMUF program in July 2012.
+Armando Bengochea became program officer and director of the MMUF program in July 2012, and has served as senior program officer of HIgher Learning since 2019.
 He has played a role in the campus MMUF programs at Brown University and Connecticut College since 1994.

 After completing his undergraduate education with an independent major in social and political philosophy at the University of Pennsylvania, Dr. Bengochea earned a PhD in Politics at Princeton University, where he wrote a political philosophy dissertation on Tocqueville.
 He served for 20 years as an undergraduate academic dean at Brown University, where he was also responsible for monitoring the academic progress of Latino students across all four classes.
 When he left Brown in 2006, Dr. Bengochea was dean of freshman studies and associate dean of the college.